nvardya/Build-REST-API-and-Dockerize/README.md

 1) Access the New York Time's API endpoint and make a GET call to gather the most popular articles from the past 7 days
 2) Insert the articles gathered from the previous step into a PostgreSQL database

+We will be create a ScrapeFro

 A New York Times developer account will be required.
-Details of NYT's API endpoints can be found here
+Details of NYT's API endpoints can be found [here] (https://developer.nytimes.com/).
+Setting up the connection to your NYT API account in your